Last Updated: October 23, 2020

 Members can participate in local SU chapter meetings organized by volunteers which take place at various locations.
 We may collect registration information from SU users, community members and their guests, which we may share with a sponsoring SU partner and location hosts for purposes of verifying registration and to ensure only registered guests are allowed attendance.

 If you are a presenter or speaker at one of our events, we will collect information about you including your name, employer, educational and professional background, contact information, and photograph.
 We may collect information provided by event attendees who evaluated your performance as a presenter.
-We may also make and store a recording of your voice and likeness in certain instances.
+For those events that are recorded, we may also make and store a recording of your voice, image and likeness.
+Such recordings may be used on our Sites and Solutions or for other commercial or non-commercial purposes.

 If you attend an in person SU event, you may be offered the option to download a mobile application to help you navigate the event and plan your schedule.
 This event app may require the device identifier associated with your device but does not collect or use any other personal data without your consent.